Stéblová train disaster: Events before the disaster

 The source of the green light (if it existed at all) was never determined.
 The most likely possibility would have been a junior conductor's lantern, as these were equipped with filters in multiple colors, including green.

 Train 608's driver (although he did not see the green light) called "departure" and started the train.
-At the very moment the train was passing the signal, the fireman was putting coal into firebox and discovered the water level was low, so he did not notice that the signal was actually in the "stop" position, even though checking the signals was part of his duty.
+At the very moment the train was passing the signal, the fireman was putting coal into the firebox and discovered the water level was low, so he did not notice that the signal was actually in the "stop" position, even though checking the signals was part of his duty.
 Moreover, the head guard likewise overlooked that "stop" signal.
 Indeed, as he later mentioned, he remembered that train 608 normally passed train 653 at Stéblová station, but he assumed the passing had been moved to the next station.

 When the station dispatcher saw that train 608 had started to move, he rushed out of his office and used a lantern and two whistles to signal "stop by any possible means".
 The duty of the senior conductor during departure was to observe signals coming from the station, but he had already begun to check tickets.
 One of the switchmen jumped on a bicycle and unsuccessfully attempted to catch up with the train.
-The station dispatcher tried to call a signal-box two kilometers away to ask the staff there to stop train 653.
+The station dispatcher tried to call a signal box two kilometers away to ask the staff there to stop train 653.
 However, the signalman had left the box to watch for train 653's arrival and only picked up the phone after the train had passed.
 Meanwhile, the switchman from the signal box in Stéblová informed the station dispatcher that train 608 had just passed him, leaving the station area.